 Korean student SeIn Pyo, '15, is in the dual-degree engineering program, studying physics, chemistry, and a pre-medicine curriculum.
 He is currently engaged in a biomedical engineering internship at Spokane's Sacred Heart Medical Center.
 SeIn is assisting the surgical team in the thoracic organ transplant and mechanical heart program, which is ranked one of the best transplant programs in the United States.
 SeIncreated a digital demonstration of a mechanical heart to help patients visualize and understand how the device works; he has learned to read and interpret heart monitors; and he is doing biomedical research on post-surgical blood-clotting.
 SeIn's goal is to attend medical school and create a new generation of life-saving medical devices, such as artificial hearts, that would be inexpensive and effective.

 Tina Kamkosi, '13, is a graduate student from Malawi.
-She is working toward an MBA in international management at the Whitworth School of Global Commerce & Management.
+She is working toward an MBA in international management at the Whitworth School of Business.
 Tina uses both her business and international communication skills in her work for the Whitworth Intercultural Student Center.
 In 2011-12, she was president of the International Club.

 Eugen Lazarenco, '15, from Moldova, received the Elsie and Melvin K. Fariss Scholarship for International Students.
 The scholarship covers the full cost of attendance for Eugen's final three years of study at Whitworth.
 He received it in recognition of academic excellence and his volunteer work with projects like BELIEF, a Whitworth program that encourages at-risk high school students to plan for college.
 Eugen is currently the vice president of the Whitworth International Club.